vprime/id_expl0rer_0__core/~Documentation/Design.md

 ## Graphics

-Take inspiration from Pokemon Emerald for the color pallette, scaling, overworld, and UI elements.
+Take inspiration from Pokémon Emerald for the color palette, scaling, overworld, and UI elements.

 If we have closeup of the pets, we may want to generate 2 different scales for them.
 One larger and one smaller for the overworld.
 (Might not get that advanced tho)